siokas/laryr/README.md

 [![Software License][ico-license]](LICENSE.md)

-This package helps Laravel users to add easy and quick simple routes to its app.
+This package helps Laravel users to add routes easily.
 There will be a yaml on your project in which you have the option to specify the routes.
 Currently the package provides functionality only for simple routes and planing for a future update to also include route groups and more complex routes with where statements.

 The package supports functionality for:
 - Routes with all methods (get, post, put, patch, delete, resource)